More Jet Airways employees hit by salary default

 “But this time (September), they have failed to pay even to other categories of employees such as manager and above levels,” the source said.

-The source said the employees in A1-A5, O1 and O2 grade, or whose salaries are up to Rs 75,000 per month, were paid on October 1, while the rest of the staffers in the M1, M2, E1 and above grades have not been paid yet.
+The source said the employees in A1-A5, O2 and O3 grade, or whose salaries are up to Rs 75,000 per month, were paid on October 1, while the rest of the staffers in the M2, M3, E1 and above grades have not been paid yet.

 A query sent to Jet Airways on the issue did not elicit a written response.